mehmetbercan/PyPrecip/README.md

 ```
 #### 2.1) Visualize data and create configuration interactively

-You can launch the visualization tool to build and preview a YAML configuration interactively before running the "create-training" command above:
+You can launch the visualization tool to build and preview a YAML configuration interactively before running the `create-training` command above:

 ```bash
 pyprecip config-builder-4-create-training -i D:/PROJECTS/PyPrecip/examples/outputs/organized